aggrosoft/wave-webpack-build/README.md

 ## Deployment

 Contents of `public` folder need to be deployed to your `source` folder.

 Alternatively you can set AUTO_DEPLOY in .env  and enter Ftp credentials to deploy to.
+Run

+`npm run deploy` or `npm run build-deploy`

+to build and/or deploy in single command

+## Dependencies

 You need to have [wave-webpack-build](https://github.com/aggrosoft/wave-webpack-build) module installed and enabled to use the themes correctly.